 Lion Rock Hike: how to hike up the iconic Hong Kong mountain

-Lion Rock mountain might not be as famous as Victoria’s Peak, but it is the spirit of Hong Kongese and the most distinctive mountain along the Kowloon mountain range.
-With a rocky outcrop that resembles the side profile of a resting lion, Lion Rock is one of the most accessible urban hikes in Hong Kong.
-It is popular for both day and night hike, and an easier trek than the famed Kowloon Peak with Suicide Cliff.
+Lion Rock hike is a rite of passage for Hong Kongese, as it is the spirit of the Hong Kong and the most distinctive mountain along the Kowloon mountain range.
+Though not as famous as Victoria Peak to visitors, Lion Rock is one of the most accessible urban hikes in Hong Kong.
+Its rocky outcrop resembles the side profile of a resting lion, It is popular for both day and night hike, and an easier trek than the famed Kowloon Peak with Suicide Cliff.
 Here is how to hike it:

 Difficulty: 3/5 with options to skip the ascent to the lion rock itself and continue on

 Time taken: 3-4 hours depending on where you end the trek

 Pros: fairly close to public transport and easy to reach, great view of Kowloon Peninsula and Victoria Harbour